 2020 was the year when everything and everyone stopped and then had to adjust to a whole new ‘normal’.
 The year continues to be unprecedented.
 Global manufacturing, transportation and even raw material sourcing stopped for a while in 2020.
 Some even say that global supply chains have not been this drastically disrupted since the Second World War.

 Given this new normal, what is the global retail industry to do as we are entering one of the busiest times of the year?
 The best tactics to plan for 2020’s holiday season are simply variations of tried and true practices.
 There is nothing magical about these steps.
-In fact, you will most likely recognise them all because they are already part of your toolkit.
+In fact, you will most likely recognize them all because they are already part of your toolkit.

 Let’s dive into some actions you can take this holiday season.